prefix-dev/pixi-build-backends/docs/backends/pixi-build-rattler-build.md

 If the package is defined in the same location as the workspace, it is heavily encouraged to place the recipe file in its own directory `recipe`.
 Learn more about the `rattler-build`, and its recipe format in its [high level overview](https://rattler.build/latest/highlevel).

+!!! warning
+    If you expect your build script to be compatible with incremental compilation (re-using files from previous builds to speed-up future builds), you must ensure that the build directory for these files is set outside of the source directory in order to enable it.
+This is because rattler-build requires a clean working directory for each build.
+In practice, this may look like changing directory to `../build_dir` in your build script before commencing the build, or passing `../build_dir` as an argument to your build system.

 ## Specifying dependencies

 We only allow source dependencies (workspace packages) in project manifest.
 Binary dependencies are not allowed in the project manifest when using `pixi-build-rattler-build`.
 This is intentional because:

 1. The rattler-build recipe is the source of truth for binary dependencies.
 It already